keithledgerwood/WICLab-guide/01-introduction.md

 ## Before You Begin

+---
-For the next three hours, you're a 1-person Workforce Identity Management team.
-As such, you'll be acting as: an an Okta admin, an HR admin, an O365 tenant admin, a new employee, a workflow administrator, and an access request admin.
-We suggest you close all unnecessary browser windows and tabs before starting and as you progress through the lab.
+Get ready for a three-hour whirlwind as the solo star of Workforce Identity Management!
+You’ll be juggling the exciting roles of Okta, HR, O365 tenant admins, a new employee, a workflow whiz, and an access request ace.
+Tip for success: Keep your online workspace clutter-free by closing unneeded browser windows and tabs throughout your lab journey.

 ## Launch your Virtual Desktop